ws-garcia/VBA-CSV-interface/docs/home/getting_started.md

 In the above results, the 2nd value, for cells with two values, is obtained when setting `QuotingMode = QuotationMode.All`.
 As we can see, the class performance gets a little improve using this configuration.
 Keep in mind that not all CSV files can be successful imported using the previous tweaking.

-The image bellow shows the overall performance for the CSV interface class.
+The image bellow shows the overall performance for the imports and exports operations from the CSV interface class.
+Notice, specials syntax CSV’s will take about 1.8x more time to be parsed due the parser expands its syntax analysis range.
+In the same way, the exportation procedure will have an overheat when the instance is setting up to be RCF-4180 standard compliant.

 ![BenchMark](Benchmark.png)